jnthorp/jnthorp.github.io/content/authors/admin/_index.md

     - course: PhD in Psychology
       institution: Columbia University
       year: May 2024
-    - course: BA in Philosophy of Cognitive Neuroscience\nBA in Music Performance\nMinor in Chemistry
+    - course: BA in Philosophy of Cognitive Neuroscience BA in Music Performance
+    Minor in Chemistry
       institution: University of North Carolina at Chapel Hill
       year: May 2017